On the Consistency of Ordinal Regression Methods: Consistency results

+We will encounter another consistent loss function in the Experiments section, when we derive a variant of the AT loss function that is consistent with respect to the square error.

-\section{Surrogates of the 0-1 loss}
+\subsection{Surrogates of the 0-1 loss}

-Perhaps surprisingly, one popular model for ordinal regression is not a surrogate of the absolute error but of the 0-1 loss.
+Perhaps surprisingly, some popular models for ordinal regression turn out to be surrogates, not of the absolute error, but of the 0-1 loss.
 In this section we focus on the 0-1 loss and we provide a characterization of consistency for the immediate threshold loss function.